 Current Research Projects:

-I typically teach in the areas of adapted physical activity and children’s physical activity and regularly teach the following undergraduate courses:
+I typically teach in the areas of adapted physical activity and child and youth physical activity: